-Sarah Mervosh is an award-winning journalist at The Dallas Morning News.
+Sarah Mervosh is a reporter at The Dallas Morning News.

 She is committed to holding power to account and passionate about giving voice to the vulnerable.
 She specializes in stories about ordinary people who would not normally make the news.

 Sarah has been a member of the paper's investigative team since 2017.
 Before that, she was an enterprise reporter, covered criminal courts and worked as a general assignment/criminal justice reporter focused on domestic violence.